 Ferranti Atlas Computer

-Firstly, we must stress that we do not of course have a complete Ferranti Atlas computer!
+Firstly, we must stress that we do not have a complete Ferranti Atlas computer!

 It embodied many pioneering features, which we now take for granted.
 These include system features such as, Timesharing of several concurrent computing and peripheral operations, Multiprogramming, and the One-Level Store (Virtual Store).